empty787/ToastBot/README.md

-W bot by the one and only DolphinNotFound!
+Cool economy bot by the one and only DolphinNotFound!